 On our standard, 11-night Mont Blanc tour, you’ll have 8 nights in village hotels with private bathroom, and 3 nights in simpler mountain inns where private rooms are often available but not assured.
 We always book private rooms if possible, and space in dormitory otherwise.
 Early booking gives you a better chance to have private rooms all nights.
 Showers are available all nights.
 Starting and finishing in Chamonix, this tour includes airport pickup and dropoff in Geneva.
 We’ve included a couple of our favorite scenic detours to maximize your TMB experience, as well as a welcome rest day in Courmayeur in the middle of the tour.
-Private rooms are often available for 3 of the nights in remote huts and inns, but space is limited, and if private rooms are not available, there are somewhat larger communal sleeping rooms.
+Private rooms are usually available for 3 of the nights in remote huts and inns, but space is limited, and if private rooms are not available, there are somewhat larger communal sleeping rooms.
 They’re wonderful places with a lively and convivial dining atmosphere and are the stops where you’re most likely to meet other TMB hikers.
 There are many alternate versions of the Tour du Mont Blanc as well – longer or shorter tours are very possible, we can arrange more or fewer nights in huts and mountain inns, simpler hotels in the villages, or 4-star upgrades in Chamonix or Courmayeur with private rooms and luggage every night for a luxury TMB – so please ask if you’re interested in varying this itinerary.

 Your typical day on the TMB starts with a continental buffet breakfast at your hotel or inn, giving you the energy needed for a big day of hiking.
 Before setting out on your hike, visit a bakery and market for lunch supplies, or bring some money for a stop in one of the alpine restaurants along your route.
 Most of the hotels and mountain inns will sell picnic lunches if they are ordered the night before.
 Reminders will be included in your route notes.
 Soon, you’ll be out on the trail for 6-8 hours.
 With a several passes to cross, Tour du Mont Blanc is often strenuous, but there will also be opportunities for easier days.